The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 3. Can I reuse an old chimney liner?

-4. How can I ensure my chimney relining is code-compliant?
+4. How can I make sure my chimney relining is code-compliant?

-Check local building codes or consult a certified professional to ensure materials and installation methods meet safety standards.
+Check your local building codes or bring in a certified pro to confirm your materials and install meet the standard.

 Final Thoughts: Investing in Value